cloudfoundry-incubator/kubernetes-guidelines/README.md

 ## Pod specification

-* The image references must always include sha256 for versioning
+* The image references must always include sha256
 * The component should have the labels that suggested by Kubernetes At least app.kubernetes.io/name, app.kubernetes.io/version.
 The app.kubernetes.io/part-of is set to Cloud Foundry
 * The readiness probe for the main container must be always present
 * Liveness probe if present should point to a different endpoint than the readiness probe.
 Ideally something that does not require any processing